The Potato and yoghurt diet

 Be aware: this is only the goal of this diet, not necessarily its outcome.
 Results vary from person to person.
 Consult your doctor or dietician before starting this (or any other) diet.

-The Potato and yogurt diet
+The Potato and Yoghurt Diet

-The Potato and yoghurt diet is a variant of the Potato diet.
-Contrary to the potato diet, this diet is not a mono diet.
+The Potato and Yoghurt Diet is a variant of the Potato Diet.
+Contrary to the Potato Diet, this diet is not a mono diet.
 The focus is on two products: potatoes and yoghurt.

 A 3-day diet